 According to 42 Pennsylvania Consolidated Statutes §5524, you have two years from the date of your accident to file a lawsuit seeking damages for personal injuries.
 If your child was injured in an accident before the age of 18, you can bring a lawsuit on their behalf.
 However, if you do not sue before your child turns 18, your child still has two years from their 18th birthday to file a case.

 Sometimes an injury is not apparent right away.
 For example, you may become exposed to a toxic substance, but not discover your injuries until months or years after the initial exposure.

 If you didn’t discover the cause of your injury until years later and this delay was reasonable, you may have two years from the date you learned of it to bring your lawsuit.
 This is called the “discovery rule.”
 An experienced injury attorney at Ostroff Godshall Injury and Accident Lawyers can explain whether the discovery rule might apply in your particular case.

 Consult a Lewisburg Personal Injury Attorney Today

 In the difficult period after an accident, it is beneficial to have a professional’s help.
 Our Lewisburg personal injury lawyers will use their knowledge and skills to help you obtain fair compensation from the negligent parties.
 The sooner you contact our legal team, the easier it will be for us to build a robust case for you.
-Schedule a free consultation with Ostroff Injury Law at our Lewisburg office, or if easier for you, we’ll come to your home or hospital room today.
+Schedule a free consultation with Ostroff Godshall Injury and Accident Lawyers at our Lewisburg office, or if easier for you, we’ll come to your home or hospital room today.